open-craft/ansible-playbooks/playbooks/roles/ocim/README.md

 Run the playbook
 ----------------

-1. Install Ansible, e.g. by creating a new Python 2 virtualenv and running
+1. Install Ansible, e.g. by creating a new virtualenv and running

         pip install -r requirements.txt

-2. Install all required roles:

-        ansible-galaxy install -r requirements.yml

-3. Prepare your server with a stock Ubuntu 16.04 image, and make sure you can SSH to it.
+2. Prepare your server with a stock Ubuntu 16.04 image, and make sure you can SSH to it.

-4. Run the playbook:
+3. Run the playbook:

         ansible-playbook playbooks/ocim.yml --extra-vars @private.yml -i your.host.name.here,